Related Tours

 Frequently asked questions on the West Highland Way

-The West Highland Way is acclaimed as the most walked long-distance trail in Scotland.
-It attracts about 85,000 people every year, of whom more than 30,000 walk the entire route.
-Despite being so popular it is still possible to walk for miles along the 96-mile route between Milngavie and Fort William and pass only a few people.
-It does depend on where and when you are walking but there are long sections that are remote and far less walked.
-So many walkers ask so many questions about the West Highland Way, and here we will answer the most common questions.
+The West Highland Way is acclaimed as the most hiked long-distance trail in Scotland.
+It attracts about 85,000 people every year, of whom more than 30,000 hike the entire route.
+Despite being so popular it is still possible to hike for miles along the 96-mile route between Milngavie and Fort William and pass only a few people.
+It does depend on where and when you are hiking but there are long sections that are remote and far less hiked.
+We get lots of questions about the West Highland Way, and here we will answer some the most common.

 Where is the West Highland Way?